 The American College of Sports Medicine reports that roughly 25,000 people in the United States sprain their ankle daily.
 Additionally, almost one-half of all sports-related injuries are ankle sprains, causing a large number of athletes to miss training and practices in the sports they love most.
 Fortunately, chiropractic has been deemed beneficial when it comes to ankle sprain recovery, and it's something that Reyes Active Body Chiropractic has had success within our State College, PA practice.

 For instance, the Journal of Chiropractic Medicine references two case studies, one involving a 13-year-old female soccer player and the other a 17-year-old male who spent a lot of time either skateboarding or snowboarding.
 Both had chronic ankle issues, with the female's ankles inverting and the male's ankles "giving out," causing each of the subjects some relative amounts of pain.
 The male subject even had to wear a brace in order to help support his ankle and protect it from further injury.

 After receiving chiropractic adjustments to their spine, pelvis, and lower extremities (with special attention focused on the ankle), the subjects reported positive effects.
 This led the researcher to conclude that chiropractic adjustments "should be considered when managing young recreational athletes with functional chronic, recurrent, ankle inversion sprains."

 The University of Maryland Medical Center found that chiropractic works best with ankle injuries when combined with other treatment modalities generally used in-office.
-These includes ice, heat, electrical muscle stimulation, and the teaching of helpful stretches and exercises that can speed up the healing process and reduce further ankle-related injuries.
+These include ice, heat, electrical muscle stimulation, and the teaching of helpful stretches and exercises that may speed up the healing process and reduce further ankle-related injuries.

-If you're suffering from an ankle sprain, Drs.
-Matt & Annie Reyes might be able to help you.
-Give our State College, PA office a call today at (814) 308-9352 for an appointment.
+If you're suffering from an ankle sprain, Reyes Active Body Chiropractic might be able to help you.
+Give our State College, PA chiropractic practice a call today at (814) 308-9352 for an appointment.